millimelon/TESC-Farm-Intern25/documents/dev-setup/README.md

 Now change directory into the project: `cd TESC-Farm` and look at the files: `ls` (**l**i**s**t, or as I think of it **l**ook at **s**tuff), you should see all the same files as the main branch on GitHub.

 ### API
+API files are located in the api directory, to enter the directory from TESC-Farm simply run `cd api`.
+The API is written in Go and is compiled into a binary to run on the server.

+When running in development mode you can launch the API from the api directory with: `go run cmd/farmapi.go`

 ### Yarn
+Yarn is used to manage modules for the frontend environments.
+Before using yarn it must be installed via NodeJS: `npm install yarn`

+Once it's installed it can be used to get any necessary files by running `yarn install` in any one of the frontend directories, e.g. taskpanel.

+To set up a new frontend directory you can run `yarn create vuetify` from the TESC-Farm directory.

 ### Database
+The development database is stored in api/assets/data-dev.db in SQLite3 format.
+You should not need to access the database directly, but it can be done.
+To use the most recent data you can run `cp api/assets/data.db api/assets/data-dev.db` this turns the development database into a copy of the production database.

 ### Configuration